runvnc/smartcat/README.md

 Will cat (output) any files listed in order with filename and separator; any double quoted command arguments are inserted as instructions.

+## Breaking change

-Then this is sent to OpenAI as a completion and the response is streamed to sdout.
+Then this is sent to OpenAI as a completion and the response is sent to stdout or to the file(s) specified by ChatGPT.

 # Install